Is it okay to operate the dock lifts on other than the standard 230 volt/60 cycles/3 phase power?

 What happens to the lift if the pit floods?

-All new Advance dock lifts are equipped with closed return lines from the cylinders to the reservoirs.
+All new Advance loading dock lift platforms are equipped with closed return lines from the cylinders to the reservoirs.
 However, if the lines are not installed correctly or are damaged, then water can enter the cylinders through the breather lines and cause internal rusting.

 Check flooded units to be sure no water has entered the cylinders.
 If power units are flooded, they too must be drained and flushed with clean hydraulic fluid before being put back into service.